Loading Dock Equipment 101: A Comprehensive Guide

 Wheel Chocks

-Physical blocks placed against the wheels to prevent motion.
+Physical blocks are placed against the wheels to prevent motion.

 Automatic Hook Restraints